 Necessary Skill Sets

 “Students find project work more meaningful if they conduct real inquiry,” explains ACSD, “which does not mean finding information in books or websites and pasting it onto a poster.”
-To effectively engage with project-based learning, students need skills that can include but must go beyond merely basic skills such as using indices or cutting and pasting text.
+To effectively engage with project-based learning, students need skills that can include but must go beyond merely basic skills such as using indexes or cutting and pasting text.
 Some of the necessary skills to either ensure they already know or pre-teach include

 - Posing answerable questions